-Chuck religious nutter Samantha Morton into the mix with her one-woman anti-witch brigade, and Newt’s arrival is a headache for disgraced former Auror Tina (Katherine Waterston) and her winsome sister Queenie (Alison Sudol), who bond with the magizoologist and new sidekick Jacob.
+Chuck religious nutter Samantha Morton into the mix with her one-woman anti-witch brigade, and Newt’s stateside arrival is a headache for disgraced former Auror Tina (Katherine Waterston) and her winsome sister Queenie (Alison Sudol), who bond with the magizoologist and new sidekick Jacob.

 A lot like their British counterparts, MACUSA is secretive and oppressive – although more glam, with Carmen Ejogo as president and the incredibly handsome Percival Graves (Colin Farrell) stalking the alleyways.
 (Now this guy is something to brag about, while our British witches simper over the likes of Gilderoy Lockhart.)

 I’m avoiding spoilers here, but Farrell was an inspired choice for a character that has to be slightly…ambidextrous?
 Director David Yates has also got one of the acting world’s young male standouts, Ezra Miller, as Morton’s adopted son Credence.